Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** Remove-AzureRmServiceBusNamespaceAuthorizationRule ** cmdlet removes the AuthorizationRule of ServiceBus Namespace for the provided ResourceGroup
+The **Remove-AzureRmServiceBusNamespaceAuthorizationRule** cmdlet removes the authorization rule of a Service Bus namespace for the specified resource group.

 ## EXAMPLES